alexander-klotz/Suraromu/README.md

 First please install [Docker](https://www.docker.com/).
 This makes running this application much more convenient and saves you the time of having to install everything neccessary individually.

+# Install node modules
+From the directory of this README file first move down into the suraromu folder.
+Then install the node modules using the second command
+1. Change directory to `suraromu`:

+    ```bash
+    cd suraromu
+    ```

+2. Install the node modules:

+    ```bash
+    npm install
+    ```

 # Front-end + Back-end build and run
 Make sure you are in the same directory as this README file and the docker-compose.yaml and then run the following command:
 ```bash